beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/use-bracket-notation-to-find-the-first-character-in-a-string.english.md

 ---
 id: 5c55e842103ae886fa3ba971
 title: Use Bracket Notation to Find the First Character in a String
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
 <code>Bracket notation</code> is a way to get a character at a specific <code>index</code> within a string.
-Most modern programming languages, like JavaScript, don't start counting at 1 like humans do.
+Most modern programming languages, like Python, don't start counting at 1 like humans do.
 They start at 0.
 This is referred to as <dfn>Zero-based</dfn> indexing.
 For example, the character at index 0 in the word "Charles" is "C".
 So if <code>var firstName = "Charles"</code>, you can get the value of the first letter of the string by using <code>firstName[0]</code>.
 </section>